 This means upgrading from gas to electric may also require larger radiator panels to compensate for the lower output temperature from the heat pump.
 If you don't have a 3-phase mains supply, you're also looking at the cost of a potential mains upgrade.

 Unsure what we mean when we talk about upgrading your mains supply?
-This article will take you though it.

 If you'd like to keep exploring this option, follow these next steps to check if your existing radiator panels would provide a reasonable amount of heat when plugged into a heat pump.